Logo: A “memory shortcut” that reminds people about what your business stands for.

 Secondary logo/submark: An alternate version of your logo, often formatted to fit a different shape.
 For example, your main logo might fit perfectly into a horizontal banner for your website, but if you need a square for your Instagram profile, your secondary logo might fit better

-Branding: In simplest terms, branding is what people feel when they think about your business.
-Your branding starts with identifying your story for what you do, and it shows up in your logo, fonts, colors, tone of voice, imagery and more.
-The process of branding your business involves strategically fitting pieces together to tell your story in a way that stands out in your industry.
+Branding: In simplest terms, branding is how people feel when they think about your business.
+Your branding starts with your “why,” and it shows up in your logo, fonts, colors, writing, imagery and more.
+Creating a brand involves a whole system of research and strategy to develop a cohesive, unique aesthetic.

 Brand Guide: All your brand elements laid out on one page so you can see how they all work together.

 Mood Board: A collection of existing images, typography and design elements.
 I use a mood board at the beginning of the process to make sure we’re on the same page before any designing actually starts.

 Brand Research: This is where we talk through your goals, values and inspiration to draw out your story.
 I research your industry and audience and start brainstorming your aesthetic.